 OUR 2021 SUMMIT PRESENTERS INCLUDE...

 Tim Wise is among the most prominent anti-racist writers and educators in the United States.
 He has spent the past 25 years speaking to audiences in all 50 states, on over 1500 college and high school campuses, at hundreds of professional and academic conferences, and to community groups across the country.
-He has also trained corporate, government, entertainment, media, law enforcement, military, and medical industry professionals on methods for dismantling racial inequity in their institutions.
-Wise has provided anti-racism training to educators and administrators nationally and internationally.
+He has trained corporate, government, education, entertainment, media, law enforcement, military, and medical industry professionals on methods for dismantling racial inequity in their institutions.
 Wise is the author of nine books, including his forthcoming, Dispatches from the Race War (December 2020 from City Lights Books).
 Other books include Under the Affluence, Dear White America: Letter to a New Minority and Colorblind (all from City Lights Books); his highly-acclaimed memoir, White Like Me: Reflections on Race from a Privileged Son, (recently updated and re-released by Soft Skull Press); Affirmative Action: Racial Preference in Black and White; Speaking Treason Fluently: Anti-Racist Reflections From an Angry White Male; and Between Barack and a Hard Place: Racism and White Denial in the Age of Obama.
-His essays have appeared on Alternet, Salon, Huffington Post, Counterpunch, The Root, Black Commentator, BK Nation and Z Magazine among other popular, professional and scholarly journals.
+His essays have appeared on Alternet, Salon, Huffington Post, Counterpunch, The Root, Black Commentator, BK Nation and Z Magazine among other journals.

-Wise also appears alongside legendary scholar and activist, Angela Davis, in the 2011 documentary, “Vocabulary of Change.”
-In this public dialogue between the two activists, Davis and Wise discussed the connections between issues of race, class, gender, sexuality and militarism, as well as inter-generational movement building and the prospects for social change.
+Wise appears alongside legendary scholar and activist, Angela Davis, in the 2011 documentary, “Vocabulary of Change.”
+Davis and Wise discussed the connections between issues of race, class, gender, sexuality and militarism, as well as inter-generational movement building.
 More recently, he appeared in Chelsea Handler's Netflix documentary Hello Privilege, It’s Me Chelsea on white privilege and racism in the United States.
-Wise appears regularly on CNN and MSNBC to discuss race issues and was featured in a 2007 segment on 20/20.
+Wise appears regularly on CNN and MSNBC to discuss race issues.
 He graduated from Tulane University in 1990 and received antiracism training from the People’s Institute for Survival and Beyond, in New Orleans.
 He is also the host of the podcast, Speak Out with Tim Wise.

-Dr. Strong holds multiple Master’s degrees in both Curriculum and Educational leadership as well as a doctoral degree in curriculum and social inquiry.
-Her dissertation entitled Black Girls Matter?: Historical Representation and its Impact on Contemporary Education, highlights the need for safe spaces for African American girls within educational spaces teeming with disparity .
-Dr. Strong is the author of Black Girl Blues: Small Group Sessions, Activities and Discussions to Combat Intra-racial Bullying (2014) a book that has been utilized as both an alternative to suspension and small group intervention in schools across the United States and parts of Canada.
-Dr. Strong travels to national conferences presenting on topics ranging from cultural competence in schools to equitable discipline and conflict resolution.
-Dr. Strong has written and designed courses for the Illinois Principal’s Association Ed Leaders Network.
-Those course titles include Anti-racist Education and Bias and Microaggressions in the Classroom.
+Dr. Strong holds master’s degrees in Curriculum and Educational Leadership as well as a doctoral degree in curriculum and social inquiry.
+Her dissertation Black Girls Matter: Historical Representation and its Impact on Contemporary Education, highlights the need for safe spaces for African American girls in educational spaces teeming with disparity.
+Dr. Strong is the author of Black Girl Blues: Small Group Sessions, Activities and Discussions to Combat Intra-racial Bullying (2014).
+Dr. Strong presents on topics ranging from cultural competence in schools to equitable discipline and conflict resolution.
+Dr. Strong has written and designed anti-racist courses for the Illinois Principal’s Association Ed Leaders Network.
 Dr. Strong has also appeared on ABC Newsviews as an expert on bullying signs and symptoms.
-Dr. Strong has appeared on panels across the country regarding culturally relevant discipline and anti-racist school environments.

 To purchase Black Girls Blues, go to: https://www.youthlight.com/product.php?id=2915